 Wall Street analysts’ recommendations and ratings usually NIO’s stock price rather than predicting it.
 However, ratings from well-known investment banks such as Goldman Sachs can move the stock price significantly.

 There might be a hangover from the downgrade for a few more sessions.
-However, the stock should then start its ascent as positive catalysts materialize.
+Then, the stock should start its ascent as positive catalysts materialize.
 The more gradual this ascent is, the better.